Prithvipal/electron-todo/README.md

 Ex: There can be a note for to list of item to be purchaged.
 Another note may contains list books to read etc.
 2. **Data storage:** Currently, todo list items are being stored in memory.
 When application is refreshed/reopened, previously added data will be vanished.
 We have not finalized that where data will be store: it can be database, file system.
 3. **Package Installer:** This application support command to generate package for Windows, Linux and Mac but we have not created installer yet.
 We want to create a installer which will be easily downloaded and installed.
+4. **Mark task as done:** There should be checkbox in front of each task.
+When checkbox will be check that task will be considered as done and it move to end of list.
+If it is unchecked again, it will be move to top of the list.
+This should be done by some animated way().